dantheman0207/books-api/README.md

 ### Development
 For testing/production, the app uses an in-memory sqlite database.
 For development, it is configured to use a local Postgres database.
-Before running in development, changes these settings in [config.json](config/config.json)
+Before running in development, change these settings in [config.json](config/config.json)